-Nasal treatments deliver medication into the body through the blood vessels that line the nostrils.
-The drugs going into the nose are distributed throughout the body via the bloodstream.
-These types of medications send a mist of medication into the nostrils when the user pumps a small hand-held pump.
+Nasal treatments deliver medication into the body by being absorbed into the blood vessels that line the nostrils.
+The drugs going into the nose are distributed to the rest of the body via the bloodstream.
+These types of medications send a pre-measured mist of medication into the nostrils when the user presses on a small hand-held pump.

 Migraine nasal spray medications

-People who suffer from severe migraine headaches want fast-acting relief from the pain and other migraine symptoms.
+People who suffer from severe migraine want fast-acting relief from the pain and other migraine symptoms.
 When the medication is delivered intranasally–through the nostrils–relief can come in 15 to 30 minutes, which is much faster than waiting for a pill to be dissolved, digested and distributed throughout the body.
 This is especially true in the case of migraine, which can often cause digestion to slow.1

 The following is a partial list of medications that are available as nasal sprays:

 - Stadol® N.S., a narcotic migraine medicine

 What are some side effects of nasal sprays?